JJJJJJack/go-template-docx/README.md

 - supports embedded charts templating:
   - the `toNumberCell` template function sets the chart cell a readable number to make a graphically evaluable chart
 - supports tables templating
+  - the `tableCellBgColor` template function changes the table cell background fill color by putting the template expression in the cell text
 - supports shapes
   - the `shapeBgFillColor` template function changes the shape background fill color by putting the template expression in the shape's alt-text
 - supports preserving text formatting (color, bold, italic, font size, etc...) when replacing text